9999years/new.becca.ooo/README.md

-The favicon is only loaded if a bigger image than the inlined 404-byte 32×32 PNG is required, and I’ll probably inline the SVG version once SVG favicons become more widely supported.
+The favicon is only loaded if a bigger image than the inlined 404-byte 32×32 PNG is required, and I’ll probably inline the SVG version once SVG favicons become [more widely supported][svg favicon support].
 Caching essentially eliminates the favicon and CSS after the first load, too.

 The content pages are mostly CSS (about half, by weight).
 That’s something to work on!
 A fair amount of even `main.css` is pretty niche; there’s support for